-Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.
+Vegetarian diets are becoming more popular as new generations become more curious about their food systems and sources of nutrition.

 Diets focusing on specific exclusionary rules can be tricky to follow, especially when the line between what is and is not okay is a bit blurry.
 However, vegetarian diets are straightforward.

 So – what exactly does a vegetarian diet consist of?
-And one of the most common questions we hear…, are eggs vegetarian?
+One of the most common questions we hear is, are eggs vegetarian?
 Keep reading to find out!

 So, are Eggs Vegetarian?